-Over the past few months, many regular readers of the Amsterdam Birthday Blog have approached or messaged me to tell me how impressed they are with my memory.
+Since I started writing about people who have lived in my hometown, many regular readers of my Amsterdam books and this Blog have approached or messaged me to tell me how impressed they are with my memory.
 I’m flattered of course but I truly believe the secret to my ability to recall people and events so well is more a credit to the talents, skills, accomplishments and in many cases friendship of the individuals I write about.
 That plus I appreciate excellence in any form.
 I’m passionate about so many things, history, sports, music, business, politics, love of family etc. and have been from a very young age so it is extremely easy for me to remember moments in my life when I’ve been thrilled, touched, deeply impressed or enchanted by the performances and actions of others who’ve lived in my hometown.

 Today’s Amsterdam Birthday Celebrant is a great example.
 I will never forget the evening I sat in the Lynch Auditorium and heard Sue Dunning sing the song “Misty” accompanied by the amazing Amsterdam Stage Band.
 It was either in 1968 or ’69 and I vividly remember being absolutely in awe of that beautiful and talented young woman that night.
 First of all, I was a big fan of the song she sang.
 Secondly, back in the 1960s, the Amsterdam High School Stage Band was truly a professional quality ensemble, loaded with extremely gifted young musicians led by the incredible trumpet player Mike Pallotta.
 But it was Dunning’s voice and pacing that made the magic.